openstack/openstack-manuals/doc/install-guide/source/environment-packages.rst

    Enable the backports repository
    -------------------------------

-   The Liberty release is available directly through the official Debian backports repository.
+   The Mitaka release is available directly through the official Debian backports repository.
 To use this repository, follow the instruction from the official
    `Debian website <http://backports.debian.org/Instructions/>`_,